Business Valuation & Advisory Services | MR Valuation Consulting

 Business Valuation

-MRV Consulting provides independent valuations of businesses, fractional business interests, minority interests, portfolio interests of startups, partnerships, closely-held businesses, joint ventures, and public companies.
+We work with business owners, advisors, and organizations to provide independent valuations of businesses, fractional business interests, minority interests, and portfolio holdings.
+Our experience includes startups, partnerships, closely-held businesses, joint ventures, and public companies.

-We provide valuations of complex integrated businesses, tangible and intangible assets such as intellectual property, commercial real estate, machinery and equipment, and structured financing for both US and cross-border transactions.
+We help clients navigate valuations involving complex businesses and both tangible and intangible assets.
+This includes intellectual property, commercial real estate, machinery and equipment, and structured financing arrangements, for U.S. and cross-border transactions.

 Typical intangible assets valued include: